intel-iot-devkit/smart-video-workshop/up2-vision-kit/dev_machine_setup.md

 ![](../images/arp1.png)

 The 10.42.0.x IP address has been assigned to your UP² board.

+**Take a note of the IP address assigned to your UP² board, we will be using it during next steps.**

 You can now SSH to UP² board with the IP address you just obtained, password: **upsquared**